Brankale/Nintendo-DS-Lite-colorspace/measurements/README.md

 ## Introduction

-Handheld LCD screen present a lot of challanges:
+Handheld LCD screens present several challenges:
 - color variations depending on the **viewing angle** (especially on TN panels).
-- different **color tint** caused by the so-called ‘screen lottery’ phenomenon in certain handhelds (e.g. the 3DS), where manufacturing tolerances cause units with the same nominal display model to exhibit distinct color characteristics.
+- variation in **color tint** caused by the ‘screen lottery’ phenomenon in certain handhelds (e.g. the 3DS), where manufacturing tolerances cause units with the same nominal display model to exhibit distinct color characteristics.
 - different **screen manufacturers**: some handhelds have different screen manufacturers (e.g. NDS Lite has LCD screens coming from Hitachi and Sharp (1)(2)) which can cause color variations across different units of the same handheld.
 - **screen protectors and touchscreens** (or screen digitizers) can affect color accuracy, especially if they are old and have been exposed to sunlight, which can degrade the plastic and cause a yellowish tint.

 The goal is to **measure the best possible scenario**, removing all the factors which can degrade image quality.

+> [!IMPORTANT]
+> Measurements of mods (e.g., IPS and OLED panel replacements) is allowed but only if clearly documented.

 ## Measurements guide for emissive displays